-HON 300 level Wesson Honors Integrated Studies Course

-Topics will vary from semester to semester, but will follow the Liberal Education requirement to present courses in advanced interdisciplinary study.
-Some topics have been Studies in Autobiography or Self-Life Writing, The Coming of Age Narrative, and What Is Intelligence?
+HON 300 level Wesson Honors Integrated Studies Course Credits: 4 Topics will vary from semester to semester, but will follow the Liberal Education requirement to present courses in advanced interdisciplinary study.
+Some topics have been Studies in Autobiography or Self-Life Writing.
+The Coming of Age Narrative have been Studies in Autobiography or Self-Life Writing, The Coming of Age Narrative, and What Is Intelligence?

-HON 380 Wesson Honors First Year Symposium Peer Mentor Credits: 4 Students assist the course's professor with introducing students to the shape of the
+HON 380 Wesson Honors First Year Experience Peer Mentor Credits: 4 Students assist the course's professor with introducing students to the shape of the Wesson Honors Program's interdisciplinary courses, the pedagogy of asking questions, and presentation of independent research.